OpenEvalProject/evals/manuscripts/elife-25062/v1/manuscript.md

 ## Abstract

-10.7554/eLife.25062.001 Background: Exercise-induced cognitive improvements have traditionally been observed following aerobic exercise interventions; that is, sustained sessions of moderate intensity.
+Background: Exercise-induced cognitive improvements have traditionally been observed following aerobic exercise interventions; that is, sustained sessions of moderate intensity.
 Here, we tested the effect of a 6 week high-intensity training (HIT) regimen on measures of cognitive control and working memory in a multicenter, randomized (1:1 allocation), placebo-controlled trial.
 Methods: 318 children aged 7-13 years were randomly assigned to a HIT or an active control group matched for enjoyment and motivation.
-In the primary analysis, we compared improvements on six cognitive tasks representing two cognitive constructs ( N = 305).
+In the primary analysis, we compared improvements on six cognitive tasks representing two cognitive constructs (N = 305).
 Secondary outcomes included genetic data and physiological measurements.
-Results: The 6-week HIT regimen resulted in improvements on measures of cognitive control [BF M = 3.38, g = 0.31 (0.09, 0.54)] and working memory [BF M = 5233.68, g = 0.54 (0.31, 0.77)], moderated by BDNF genotype, with met 66 carriers showing larger gains post-exercise than val 66 homozygotes.
+Results: The 6-week HIT regimen resulted in improvements on measures of cognitive control [BFM = 3.38, g = 0.31 (0.09, 0.54)] and working memory [BFM = 5233.68, g = 0.54 (0.31, 0.77)], moderated by BDNF genotype, with met66 carriers showing larger gains post-exercise than val66 homozygotes.
 Conclusion: This study suggests a promising alternative to enhance cognition, via short and potent exercise regimens.
 Clinical Trial Registration: Protocol #015078, University of Auckland.
 Funding: Centre for Brain Research: David Moreau and Karen E Waldie (9133-3706255).
-DOI: http://dx.doi.org/10.7554/eLife.25062.001

 ## Introduction